 In 2019 we re-launched SocieCity as City as Nature.
 Here, it is interesting to pick apart the name.
 The word we know as city is derived from Latin ‘civis’ (meaning to settle, home, love).
 The word nature, likewise, is from Latin ‘natura’ (birth, character, the course of things), but also in Chinese and Korean, nature / 自然 / 자연 (can mean self-thus, naturally, as-it-is).
 The name City as Nature then, suggests cities and their inhabitants settling into the ecosystem, where cities and people are part of nature and likewise, nature is part of them.
 The name points to a rooted way of realizing social and ecological justice, both within cities, and throughout a global network of interconnected and interdependent living ecosystems.

-To talk with us about speaking engagements, exhibitions, environmental art installations, workshops, or other ideas, send a note to:
+We welcome inquiries about speaking engagements, exhibitions, environmental art installations, workshops, or other ideas to the addresses below.

 Patrick M. Lydon (Arts & Exhibitions)

 Our studio in Osaka [THE BRANCH] is currently CLOSED due to local COVID-19 protocols.

 Easily accessible by public transportation, we are a 3 minute walk from Kitakagaya Station (Osaka Metro Yotsubashi Line).